History

 Organizational Leadership

-AUPO is governed by an eight-member Board of Trustees, led by a President.
-The leadership of AUPO is conscious of diversity in its broad membership.
+AUPO was governed by an eight-member Board of Trustees until 2019, when the Board was expanded to 11 Trustees in order to better represent AUPO's diverse constituency.
 Many factors are considered in the trustee selection process: region of the country, gender, subspecialty, race, size of program, etc. As such, our board is reflective of many different perspectives.
+Historical list of Presidents.

-Associate members are represented by their own Councils.
+Non-chair members are represented by their own Councils.
 Through the councils, related educational and other diverse activities are planned and implemented.
-Starting in 2015 the Presidents of each council serve on an AUPO Steering Committee.
-In 2017, the Steering Committee will evolve into a new structure, the AUPO Council, with increased responsibility and input into the organization’s future growth and development.
+Starting in 2015 the Presidents of each council serve on an AUPO Council.
+In 2017, the Council evolved into a new structure, the AUPO Council, with increased responsibility and input into the organization’s future growth and development.
+An expanded committee structure was introduced in 2019 to increase involvement of AUPO membership in supporting its strategic and operational goals.
+Committees currently include Annual Meeting Program Planning, Resident and Fellow Research Forum, Excellence in Medical Student Education Award, Straatsma Award for Excellence in Resident Education, RBP David F. Weeks Award for Outstanding Vision Research, Communications, Data Resource, Ophthalmology Residency Match Oversight, Faculty Development and Compensation Survey.

 The AUPO seeks to become increasingly more relevant.
 For over two decades, the AUPO Board of Trustees has regularly conducted strategic planning retreats.
 The basic themes of the retreats have been to enhance the value of AUPO to its members; represent academic ophthalmology in its three missions of research, education and patient care in the most effective manner; and increase the relevance of AUPO to academic ophthalmology.
 Due to the rapidly shifting environment, the Board of Trustees holds “deep dives” into topics of strategic interest alternating with strategic planning sessions.
 AUPO’s highest goal is to continue to represent and promote academic ophthalmology.